jacklavelle286/SFIA1ProjectRepo/README.md

 # SFIA1ProjectRepo

-# My Interactive Study Portal For Storage Solutions in AWS
+# My Online Banking Application

 For my SFIA1 prpject as part of my learning path to become a Technology consultant with QA, I am learning how to create and manage a CRUD application.
 CRUD stands for the following
 * Create